orbitmines/archive/projects/_unprocessed/Incoherent Examples (2022-Early 2023).md

 ---

-As a coy introduction (in Hofstadter fashion), perhaps:

-> Is this pen equal to that pen? - Frowned looks -.
-Ok then, let me simplify the question.
-Is this pen equal this pen (pointing once again, at the same pen). - Frowning having increased to unprecedented levels -.
-Surely, a question the philosophers have answered across all human cultures and times.
-It's obvious, they're equal!
-No, you must be wrong, it's obvious they're not!
-Curious bystanders continuing the now precedented ritual of frowning.

----

 I mentioned computer science as the branch which one could perceive from which all other sciences branch, but probably more proper would be to say that it's a reference frame: Any science as some base for primary understanding could be placed in that role as long as it has the capacity to interpret all the others to a certain extent.
 It just so happens that computation is a convenient language to understand. ; generalize into priors?

 ; Within the assumptions something like this; it's likely that any possible language / distinct scientific field, can formulate any other, or encapsulate any other possible theory as an extension of its own, or perceived 'sub-field'.
 The actual distinction is therefore mainly important/relevant in how it changes the observer's perspective on them.
 Not necessarily defining a sort of generality or 'true upper-level hierarchy' from which the fields/subfields span.